baeklight/epoll-et-lt-benchmark/README.md

 - CPU: Multi-core x86_64 processor
 - Memory: Sufficient RAM to avoid memory pressure during tests

-The server and load clients were executed on the same machine to eliminate external network variability.
+The server and load clients were executed on the same machine (Docker containers on Colima runtime) to eliminate external network variability.

 ---